Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The most significant difference is when you add the beans.
 Also, brewing the coffee takes a few extra minutes, and you might be in too much of a rush to use this process.

-Here are the steps to make a coffee with the KokeKaffe method:
+Here are the steps to make coffee with the KokeKaffe method:

-- Stir the coffee slowly for 10 to 15 seconds, and then put the lid on the pot and let it steep for another 2 minutes.
+5. Stir the coffee slowly for 10 to 15 seconds, then cover the pot with its lid and let it steep for an additional 2 minutes.

 Why do we have coffee filters?